agourlay/cornichon/cornichon-docs/docs/feature-options.md

 ## Pending scenario

-During development you want to remember that a `scenario` needs to be created, but you’re not ready to write it yet.
+During development, you may want to remember that a `scenario` needs to be created, but you’re not ready to write it yet.

 ```scala mdoc:silent
 import com.github.agourlay.cornichon.CornichonFeature